- All Topics

-If machine designers address equipment lubrication needs based strictly on a dynamic loading requirement, they might have to specify a wide variety of greases to meet the many existing needs.
-In this approach, the added system complexity would likely increase the cost and the risk of failure due to misapplication and cross-contamination.
+If machine designers address equipment lubrication needs based solely on dynamic loading requirements, they will have to specify a variety of greases that are needed to meet the many existing needs.
+With this approach, the added system complexity will increase the overall cost and the risk of failure due to grease misapplication and cross-contamination.

-However, it is advisable to cover as many of the lubricated components as possible with as few products as possible.
+However, it is advisable to cover as many of the lubricated components with as few products as possible.
 With this in mind, begin by examining the lubricated components for an average requirement and work selectively toward extremes in load and speed.

 Given the wide range of characteristics that may exist in the greases at any given plant, it is best to first characterize the equipment and plant conditions, then select a grease to meet the conditions.

-Ball screws, cables, linear bearings, plain bearings, rolling element bearings, slide-ways and seals are just a few of the many different component types that are grease lubricated.
-If sliding friction is the dominant contact type, then there may be a greater reliance on heavy viscosity oils, polymers and solid additives to support the load and provide lubricating film protection.
+Ball screws, cables, linear bearings, plain bearings, rolling bearing elements, slide-ways, and seals are just a few of the many different component types that are grease lubricated.
+If sliding friction is the dominant contact type, then there may be a greater reliance on heavy viscosity oils, polymers, and solid additives to support the load and provide lubricating film protection.

-The three atmospheric factors that must be accounted for are temperature, moisture and airborne solid contaminants (particles).
+The three atmospheric factors that must be accounted for are temperature, moisture, and airborne solid contaminants (particles).
 Although the influence of atmospheric factors can be significant, these factors are considered after the viscosity selection is complete.

 The atmospheric conditions have a greater influence on the heavily loaded components than the high-speed components.
 Heat causes oxidation and reduces the base oil’s viscosity.
 As the base oil’s viscosity decreases, its load-bearing capability is diminished.
-Heavily loaded components operating at elevated temperature are susceptible to inadequate lubricant film and aggressive wear.
+Heavily loaded components operating at elevated temperatures are susceptible to inadequate lubricant film and aggressive wear.

 A continuous grease purge is sometimes used to prevent water and solid contaminants from entering grease-lubricated components.
 Because most greased components are not constantly purged, there is potential for moisture and particles to enter the component cavities through seals and fittings.
 Silica-laden atmospheric dust and dirt particles that enter into the load zone can scratch and abrade surfaces, generating more abrasive particles (wear debris).

 The potential for particles to damage load zone surfaces increases in high-temperature and/or high-moisture applications.
-The combination of reduced base oil viscosity, free water and particulate at the load zone can be particularly detrimental.
+The combination of reduced base oil viscosity, free water, and particulate at the load zone can be particularly detrimental.

-Greased components require a constant supply of lubricant at the load zone to sustain the hydrodynamic film much the same as oil lubricated components.
+Greased components require a constant supply of lubricant at the load zone to sustain the hydrodynamic film, much the same as oil lubricated components.
 The reserve grease contained in the cavity in the housing serves as an oil reservoir that components draw from for lubrication.

 The oil in the load zone is squeezed and pushed away over time.
 If the relubrication volume is insufficient, or the cycle is sporadic (greater risk with manual lubrication), the likelihood that the oil film will dissipate leading to mixed film conditions increases.
 When these conditions are prevalent, the grease selection must be one that resists the squeezing action and tendency to dissipate.
-Greases formulated with heavier viscosity base oils and chemical and mechanical film forming additives can be helpful in these circumstances.
+Greases formulated with heavier viscosity base oils and chemical and mechanical film-forming additives can be helpful in these circumstances.